Attila Kun

-Attila Kun (also known as Attila Kun II; born 9 March 1949) is a Romanian former professional footballer and manager of Hungarian ethnicity.
+Attila Kun (also known as Attila Kun II; born 9 March 1949) is a Romanian former professional football player and manager of Hungarian ethnicity.
 He is considered one of the best players that ever played for Bihor Oradea, with over 240 matches played and over 90 goals scored.

 Career

-He also played for UTA Arad in 103 matches and scored 35 goals.
+Kun also played for UTA Arad in 103 matches and scored 35 goals.
 After retirement Kun started his football manager career at Bihor Oradea and in the middle of the 80's he moved in Germany where Attila coached lower league and youth teams.

-Attila Kun played in 17 matches and scored 3 goals for Romania, being one of the few players selected for national team even when he was playing in the second league.
+Kun played in 17 matches and scored 3 goals for Romania, being one of the few players selected for national team even when he was playing in the second league.